clienterrverse/clienterrverse-bot/docs/command.md

 1. **Name your file**: Use a descriptive name for your command file, e.g., `balance.js` for a balance checking command.

 2. **Set up the command data**:
    - Use `setName()` to define the command name users will type.
    - Use `setDescription()` to provide a brief explanation of the command.
    - If your command takes options, add them using methods like `addStringOption()`, `addIntegerOption()`, etc.
-   -  Always call `toJSON()` at the end of the SlashCommandBuilder chain.
+   - Always call `toJSON()` at the end of the `SlashCommandBuilder` chain.

 3. **Configure command properties**:

-   -  Set `nwfwMode`, `testMode`, `devOnly` as needed.
+   - Set `nsfwMode`, `testMode`, `devOnly` as needed.
    - Set `cooldown` to limit how often the command can be used.
-   -  Define `userPermissionsBitField` for any required user permissions.
+   - Define `userPermissions` for any required user permissions.
-   -  Specify any required `bot` permissions.
+   - Specify any required `botPermissions`.

 4. **Implement the run function**:
    - This is where your command logic goes.
    - Use `interaction.reply()` to respond to the user.

 5. **Error Handling**:
    - Always include try/catch blocks to handle potential errors.
    - Provide user-friendly error messages and log errors for debugging.

 6. **Implement autocomplete (if needed)**:
    - If your command uses autocomplete, implement the `autocomplete` function.

 ## Example Command